 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).

-Treatment of newly diagnosed localized osteosarcoma and UPS of bone may include the following:
+Treatment of newly diagnosed localized osteosarcoma and UPS of bone may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.